RasikhAli/Blockchain-Visualization/README.md

 ## Description

-This project is a simple blockchain visualization application built with Flask and Socket.IO.
+This project is a dynamic blockchain visualization application built with Flask and Socket.IO.
 It allows users to add and remove blocks dynamically, providing a visual representation of the blockchain in real-time.

 ### Features